Quantum battery with non-Hermitian charging: Charging battery with symmetric Hamiltonian

 \emph{Remark.} The upper bound on \(h\) shown in Proposition 2 which is not unity is possibly due to the finite size effect.
-We will show in the scaling analysis, that with a moderate system size, the battery with a non-Hermitian charger provides a higher maximal power than that of the Hermitian ones when \(h <1.0\) irrespective of nonvanishing \(\gamma\) parameter which controls its non-Hermiticity.
+We will also show that with a moderate system size, the battery with a non-Hermitian charger provides a higher maximal power than that of the Hermitian ones when \(h <1.0\), irrespective of the values of \(\gamma\) which controls its non-Hermiticity in the later part of the section (see Fig. \ref{fig:igamma_gamma_n}) (we drop the superscripts $\mathcal{RT}$ and ``Herm" in the analysis as it will be evident from the context).